homebodygym/homebodygym/pages/wallets/wallets.md

 ### [Ledger Blue](https://amzn.to/2JVuMpR){: target="_blank"} - $300
 ![Ledger Blue](/img/wallets/ledger-blue.png){: .img-right .img-small}

-The [Ledger Blue](https://amzn.to/2JVuMpR){: target="_blank"} is significantly more expensive than the Nano S. Ledger has implemented many different security features, including a 24 word passphrase.
+The [Ledger Blue](https://amzn.to/2JVuMpR){: target="_blank"} is significantly more expensive than the Nano S. Ledger has implemented many different security features, making it the most advanced hardware security gear on the market.

 Unlike the Nano S, the Ledger Blue has a large touch screen, making it an incredibly user friendly hardware wallet.
 In addition, it can support many different tokens.
 For the full list of supported cryptocurrencies, click [here](https://www.ledgerwallet.com/cryptocurrencies){: target="_blank"}.